 realignment of the State’s framework for planning and funding transportation to prioritize investing in rail, transit, active transportation, and building more sustainable communities.24

 The most critical step of this realignment will be reimagining roadway projects that increase VMT in a way that meets community needs and reduces the need to drive.
-It has been long proven that adding highways, interchanges, and major roadways in densely populated, suburban, and rapidly growing areas only alleviates congestion in the short- term, while increasing VMT, congestion, far-flung development, and GHG emissions in the long-term.25,26 Another reason to re-envision investments in highway and major roadway projects that induce VMT is that such investments take away resources from investments in high-quality rail, transit, bicycling, and walking in both the short- and the long-term.27 In other words, beyond the direct impact of inducing VMT, such projects can limit government’s ability to improve transportation choices that facilitate mode shift and help reduce VMT.
+It has been long proven that adding highways, interchanges, and major roadways in densely populated, suburban, and rapidly growing areas only alleviates congestion in the short- term, while increasing VMT, congestion, far-flung development, and GHG emissions in the long-term.25,26 Another reason to re-envision investments in highway and major roadway projects that induce VMT is that such investments take away resources from high-quality rail, transit, bicycling, and walking in both the short- and the long-term.27 In other words, beyond the direct impact of inducing VMT, such projects can limit government’s ability to improve transportation choices that facilitate mode shift and help reduce VMT.

 Another critical step is elevating the quality of rail, public transit services and active transportation infrastructure so that these modes become more efficient and attractive alternatives to driving for all.
 In order to meet the State’s climate goals, the California Transportation Plan 2050 identifies the need to achieve a significant shift toward non- auto modes, amounting to 23 percent of trips occurring by bicycling, walking, transit, or other non-auto modes by 2050.28 Accordingly, all levels of government need to work together to increase spending on rail, transit and active transportation to substantially expand the coverage, frequency, affordability, and overall convenience of these modes in a definitive and sustainable manner.